Time-optimal Convexified Reeds-Shepp Paths on a Sphere: Path Generation and Numerical Experiments

-\section{PATH GENERATION AND NUMERICAL EXAMPLE}
+\subsection{Path Generation and Numerical Example}

-With the sufficient list of optimal path types, candidate solutions for each path need to be generated through inverse kinematics, given an initial configuration, a desired terminal configuration, and an $U_{max}$ (or $r$).
+With the sufficient list of optimal path types, multiple candidate solutions for each path can be generated through inverse kinematics, given an initial configuration, a desired terminal configuration, and an $U_{max}$ (or $r$).
 To this end, we make use of the rotation matrices in (\ref{M_G+})-(\ref{M_R0}) and their corresponding axial vectors to derive closed-form expressions for the angles of each path in the sufficient list.
+Specifically, for each specified path type (e.g., $L^+L^-$), the terminal configuration condition is enforced through forward kinematics propagation using rotation matrices.
+By pre- and post-multiplying the resulting matrix equations with appropriate axial vectors, we extract trigonometric polynomial equations in the segment angles.
+These equations admit a small number of closed-form solutions, which are enumerated to generate candidate paths.
 With the candidate solutions generated, the feasible paths can be readily identified by verifying if the candidates connect the initial and desired terminal configuration through forward kinematics.
 Subsequently, the optimal path can be found by comparing the time across all feasible paths.
 A separate note for the generation of candidate paths, along with the source code for solving the time-optimal spherical CRS problem and visualization, is available at \href{https://github.com/sixuli97/Optimal-Spherical-Convexified-Reeds-Shepp-Paths}{https://github.com/sixuli97/Optimal-Spherical-Convexified-Reeds-Shepp-Paths}.

 In the following numerical example, the initial configuration is set to be $\bold{R}(0)=\bold{I_3}$, and $U_{max}=3$ (or $r=\frac{1}{\sqrt{10}}$).
 The desired terminal configuration is randomly generated as